-Village Zasvir is located next to the beautiful lake Svir, on the border of Minsk and Grodno regions.
-Of the sights worthy of special attention ancient church in the Baroque style, founded in the early 18th century.
+Village Zasvir is located next to the beautiful lake Svir, on the border of the Minsk and Grodno regions.
+Of the attractions, the ancient bosom in the Baroque style, founded in the early 18th century.
 In addition, the ruins of the former Carmelite monastery, which was founded in 1697.
 The military cemetery of the First World War has been preserved behind the church building.

-The construction of the monastery, as well as the church in Zasvir, was carried out with the support and funds Krishtof and Jadwiga Zenovich.
-Initially, the monastery buildings were wooden, but over time they were updated and rebuilt from stone.
+The construction of the monastery, as well as the church in Zasvir, was carried out with the support and funds of Kristof and Jadwiga Zenovich.
+Initially, the monastery buildings were wooden, but over time they were renovated and rebuilt from stone.

-Trinity Church looks quite simple and even ascetic, such features are inherent in temples related to the architectural style Sarmatian baroque.
-There are similar churches in Novogrudok, Kletsk и Michalishkakh.
+Trinity Church looks quite simple and even ascetic, such features are inherent in temples belonging to the architectural style of Sarmatian Baroque.
+Similar churches are in Novogrudok, Kletsk и Michalishkakh.

 The church is two-towered, with a high apse above the altar.